-Objectives Performance Measures Results/Status Staff responded to 100% of the 25 "911" calls this fiscal year. ◆ Find permanent homes for stray dogs and cats found within the City.
+Objectives Performance Measures Results/Status Animal Care and Control Increase public awareness for dog licensing by contacts at City parks and by following up when licenses are not renewed.
+Maintain a steady number of dogs in the dog license database through active outreach and compliance efforts.
+There are currently 610 dogs licensed in the City, 2 more than last year.
+Dog owners who do not re-license are contacted directly via personal contact, mail and phone to try to increase the number of dogs licensed in the City.
+Provide prompt response to calls for animal control services.
+Respond to 100% of approximately 300 annual calls for animal control services within the same day the call is received.
+Code Compliance Officers documented and responded to 240 calls for animal control service over the past fiscal year (down from 294 calls last year).
+Approximately 95% of responses occurred within one day of the request for service.
+Staff responded to 100% of the 25 "911" calls this fiscal year.
+Find permanent homes for stray dogs and cats found within the City.
 Complete adoptions for 100% of approximately 10 dogs and cats within 60 days of taking the animal into custody.
 Over the past fiscal year, there were two dogs adopted through the City.
-All dogs were adopted into permanent homes, within the 60-day goal. ◆ Improve enforcement of leash laws and dog waste cleanup at City Parks and City Beach.
+All dogs were adopted into permanent homes, within the 60-day goal. ◆ Improve enforcement of leash laws and dog waste clean-up at City Parks and beaches.
 Make contacts to educate residents and visitors of the City's regulations.
 Issue citations as necessary to ensure compliance with dog leash and dog waste laws.
-Staff made approximately 50 contacts with people for off-leash dog violations and issued 19 warnings, as well as issuing 19 Administrative Citations for various animal regulations violations. ◆ Implement the mandatory Spay/Neuter Ordinance to address issues of pet overpopulation and limited animal care resources.
-Complete outreach efforts to the public, animal welfare organizations and local veterinarians.
+Staff made approximately 51 contacts with people for off-leash dog violations and issued 51 warnings, as well as issuing 19 Administrative Citations for various animal regulations violations. ◆ Implement the mandatory Spay/Neuter Ordinance to address issues of pet overpopulation and limited animal care resources.
+Continue outreach efforts to the public, animal welfare organizations and local veterinarians.
 Conduct one neighborhood outreach event.
-Reduce the number of stray animals by 10% Last July, C.A.R.E.
+Last July, C.A.R.E.
 4 Paws held a spay and neuter clinic at the Animal Medical Clinic located at the Shepard Place Shops.
 Code Compliance Officers have been distributing free six-foot length dog leashes.
 Volunteers at the Seal Fountain Kiosk have also been given leashes for distribution.